holozeros/minimal-linux-desktop/Building chroot environment.md

 If left mounted kernel's virtual file systems on these directories, the storage and hardware of the host PC will be damaged.
 If you cannot unmount these, interrupt further operations and reboot the host immediately.

-When return to the host, if /mnt/lfs/dev,/mnt/lfs/sys/,/mnt/lfs/proc/,/mnt/lfs/run had been succsesed unmount, you were safely back on the host, you can ignore some warnnings of the exit output in the chroot environment.
+When returning to the host, if /mnt/lfs/dev, /mnt/lfs/sys, /mnt/lfs/proc, /mnt/lfs/run succeeds in unmounting, you can ignore the warning about output when exiting the chroot environment.